 - If the will is suspected to be a forgery

 - If the will or trust was improperly written, was unclear, incomplete, or contradictory and therefore was not enforceable

 - If there are technical imperfections in the execution or witnessing of the document.

-I handle will contests throughout Texas, but with a particular focus on North Central Texas.
-I handle such cases on either an hourly or contingency fee basis, depending on client wishes and resources.
+We handle will contests throughout Texas, but with a particular focus on North Central Texas.
+We handle such cases on either an hourly or contingency fee basis, depending on client wishes and resources.